NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 **📦🖊 Package Author**

 Every account on nuget.org has 2FA enabled.
-This adds an extra layer of security when [logging into your GitHub account](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) or the [NuGet.org public package repository](../nuget-org/individual-accounts.md#enable-two-factor-authentication-2fa).
+This adds an extra layer of security when [logging into your GitHub account](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) or your [NuGet.org account](../nuget-org/individual-accounts.md#add-a-new-individual-account).

 ### Package ID prefix reservation